federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Jan 29 2025.
+> Updated Feb 19 2025.
 Added Spanish translations.
 New version 5.9.8.0 has been released.

 **{{page.description_rich}}**